CSUMB-SCD-instructors/syllabi/CST463-syllabus.md

 ### Course Objectives

-At the end of this class, you should be able to do the following:
+At the end of this class, you should be able to:
 - Apply deep learning to machine-learning problems of moderate complexity, using Google’s TensorFlow library and Python.
 - Explain and implement machine learning algorithms using loss functions and optimization, including the use of backpropagation in neural nets.
 - Explain the principles behind dimensionality reduction and ensemble methods (including random forests and boosting).